-Or, this material could be incorporated in alternative ways, such as being used to enclose the sign itself.
+You could incorporate this material in alternative ways, such as using it to enclose the sign itself.
 Regardless of how Wire Mesh is used within signs, it serves as an eye-catching and unique way to convey a message through signage.

 Windows and doors are also common structures that incorporate Wire Mesh.
 In this context, Wire Mesh often serves as an additional security measure.
 This function is similar to metal bars over these structures without giving off such an industrial appearance.

-Another usage of wire mesh is to replace screens, oftentimes made from plastic.
-As long as the openings are relatively small, it creates an appearance similar to that of a common screen that you would find on a door or window.
+Another use of Wire Mesh is to replace screens, frequently made from plastic.
+As long as the openings are relatively small, they create an appearance similar to that of a common screen that you would find on a door or window.
 As you might assume, this is a great option for keeping unwanted pests out of your home during the warmer months of the year.

-The guide above will help ensure that you understand a little more about Wire Mesh and how it is used.
+The guide above will help you understand a little more about Wire Mesh and its applications.
 Be on the lookout for our more extensive dive into Wire Mesh through our official Wire Mesh Guide coming soon!

-To see what McNICHOLS® Wire Mesh can bring to your next project, we invite you to visit our main website.
+We invite you to visit our main website to see what McNICHOLS® Wire Mesh can bring to your next project.
 We carry a wide variety of Hole Products to meet your metal needs, from Perforated and Expanded Metals to Wire Mesh, Bar Grating, Plank Grating and Fiberglass Grating.
-If you would like more information, our Customer Service Specialists are ready and eager to serve you at 855.318.8791, email@example.com, or via Live Chat!